tracee/tracee/context-logger/context-logger-connectors/README.md

-> This document contains documentation for the tracee-api module.
+> This document contains documentation for the context-logger-connectors module.
 Click [here](/README.md) to get an overview that TracEE is about.

-# context-logger
+# context-logger-connectors

 TODO